ainfinum/CarND-Behavioral-Cloning/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * README.md a report summarizing the results
+* track1.mp4, track2.mp4 - redult videos for track #1 and #2

 ## 2. Dataset